ufukomer/node-impala/README.md

 connecting Cloudera from your host machine instead virtual machine, it corresponds to inet address of virtual machine that you can learn using `ifconfig` command in terminal.
-You should leave it as its default if you are connecting from virtual machine.
+Otherwise, you should leave it as its default if you are connecting from virtual machine.

 ### port